 How frequently you review the script depends on how much it is being used.

-For example, if all of your agents are using the same new script for every call, you should have sufficient data for review after half a day.
+For example, if all of your advisors are using the same new script for every call, you should have sufficient data for review after half a day.
 However, if the script is only being used for a handful of calls each week, it could take much longer to gather and act on any insight.

-You should also analyse where and when your customers are exiting the conversation, especially if you notice a trend of customers exiting the conversation after ‘Question 3’.
+You should also analyse where and when your customers are exiting the conversation, especially if you notice a trend of customers exiting the conversation after Question 3.

 A trend for mid-way exit points could highlight a customer engagement issue in your script.
 For example, your sales script could be introducing prices too early on in the conversation.

 Look at what is happening at key points in the conversation, then alter and review anything that doesn’t seem to be working well.

 Thanks to William Hare at QuickScripts for sharing his advice on how to design, test and review your scripts for maximum success.